sayande717/college/README.md

 27.java - Write a program to demonstrate 'Dynamic Method Dispatch'.
 28.java - Write a program on 'Interface'.
 29.java - Define an interface.
 This interface implements two classes, rectangle and circle.
 Calculate the area of rectangle and circle.
+30.java - Write a program that illustrates variable hiding.
+Class 'S' declares an instance variable 's' of integer type.
+Class 'T' declares an instance variable 'x' of String type, extending class 'S'.
+Instantiate both of these classes.
+Initialise and display the variable named 'x' with these objects.
+31.java - Write the following program -
+Class 'S1' - declares an instance variable named 's1' of type integer.
+Class 'T1' - extends class 'S1' and declares an instance variable named 't1' of type integer.
+Class 'U1' - extende class 'T1' and declares an instance variable named 'u1' of type integer.
+These variables are initialised by the constructor for the class.
+If constructor displays a string, to indicate that it has started execution.